BUS-325 Principles of Management3

 BUS-385.1 Management Information Systems3

 Prerequisites: BUS-150 and Junior or Senior standing

 A course that surveys the use of computer-based information systems in business.
 Uses a socio-technical approach to examine the organization, management, infrastructure and support for information technology in businesses preparing to become digital entities.
-Introduces topics covered in more depth in BUS 381, 482, 483, and 485.
+Introduces topics covered in more depth in BUS-381, BUS-482, BUS-483, and BUS-485.

 BUS-391 Legal Environment3

 An introduction to the fundamental principles of law affecting business.
 Topics will include contract law, UCC, property rights, partnerships and corporations, rights of creditors, business regulation, rights of shareholders, and other legal concerns of both profit and non-profit organizations.
-This is a writing intensive course and writing skills are part of the grading process.
+This is a writing intensive course.